 A more sensitive screening test for dementia

-If there aren’t any obvious causes of dementia-like symptoms, like a UTI, many doctors use a test called the Mini Mental Status Exam (MMSE) to screen for possible cognitive issues.
-A better, but not as commonly used, screening test is the Montreal Cognitive Assessment (MoCA).
+If there aren’t any obvious causes of dementia-like symptoms, the doctor might use a test called the Mini Mental Status Exam (MMSE) to screen for possible cognitive issues.

 Advertisement